2018 is here!

 One the average day the average woman wears 515 chemicals.
 That’s right.
 They look as innocent as shampoo, mascara, and perfume, since they are in shampoo, mascara, and perfume (to just point a finger at a few).
 The chemicals in cosmetics have been linked to some scary things like cancer and reduced fertility.

 Check your personal care products in EWG’s Skin Deep Database, or by using one of these cool smart phone apps, to see just how they rank.
 Pick one of the worst to trash and buy a healthier option.
-I’m personally a fan of 100% Pure, Juice Beauty, and Nourish Organic products.
+Get some of my personal suggestions here: My Super-Simple All-Natural Skincare & Beauty Routine

 8. Filter your water — both drinking and your shower water.